-This is one of the largest deployments of SGM products at a single event and again demonstrated the fantastic impact that can be achieved when these groundbreaking fixtures are placed in the hands of creatives.
+This is one of the largest deployments of SGM products at a single event and again demonstrated the fantastic impact that can be achieved when these groundbreaking fixtures are placed in the hands of creatives.- Ian Kirby, SGM

 Our favourite part of the field was the Crawl / Wiggle / Slide feature.
 Visitors passing behind the rear of the monster-trawler got caught under the fishing nets, along with scores of beautifully illuminated fish lanterns.
 Their chilling journey began there, as they got swept up inside a 3D immersive adventure.
 They became the fish, trapped within the vessel and hoping to escape whilst experiencing a sensory experience both sonically and via illumination.
 Escape was only possible down a by-catch slide, an 8m tall terrifying drop slide.
 This feature demonstrated the dangers and waste associated with over-fishing.

-Building on the success of last year’s bar and venue, The Engine Room was built in the depths of the monster-trawler.
+Building on the success of 2014’s bar and venue, The Engine Room was built in the depths of the monster-trawler.
 An industrial space best described as somewhere the ship’s crew had built to relax and brew their moonshine, it formed the perfect location for our crew party.
-The stage rig was largely made up on Robe Robin 100 movers, SGM X-5 strobes, and Elidy-S panels.
-We rigged these warm white pixel panels in such a way as to enhance the internal shape of the ship.
-The stage had to open out two ways – during the day it faced out into the field then became more enclosed late into the evening so we designed a rigging system that allowed for a quick changeover.
-The light show was programmed on a Titan mobile with M.One driving the graphics.
-The rest of The Engine Room was brought to life with an amount of birdies, bulkheads, glowing crates, and illuminated machine dials created by the hyper-talented delightful design duo Darling & Edge.
+We rigged warm white pixel panels in such a way as to enhance the internal shape of the ship, and designed a rigging system to allow the stage to open out in two ways.
+The rest of The Engine Room was brought to life with birdies, bulkheads, glowing crates, and illuminated machine dials created by the hyper-talented delightful design duo Darling & Edge.